 Guardians need at least a high school diploma to work with students.
 Diplomas also allow tutors to continue their education at community colleges or four-year universities if they choose to study teaching or become subject matter experts.
-There are multiple avenues of training for tutors.
-Guardians need at least a high school degree before they can apply for certification or start tutoring younger students.
+There are multiple avenues of training for tutors, and the qualifications vary depending on the type of tutoring they plan to do.
+To tutor younger students, guardians must have at least a high school diploma.

 To teach high school and college students, tutors must have at least a college degree with a specialization in the subject they intend to teach.
 In some cases, candidates pursuing a master's degree will tutor undergraduate students at the same university.
 Certification is provided by the National Tutoring Association, the American Tutoring Association, and other qualified organizations.
 While grades are certainly important, keep in mind that the “right tutor” looks different for each student.

 In general, tutors who teach particular academic subjects have some kind of degree or equivalent qualifications.
 With the right tutoring platform and a tutor with the right qualifications, online tutoring is as effective as in-person tutoring.
 Choosing the right tutoring platform, especially one that allows you to choose your own tutor, is an important step in finding the most qualified tutor.
 So how do you judge what is important when looking for the right tutor?
 What does it matter and what doesn't?
 For example, if you don't have a qualified training certificate or an official qualification, it may be quite difficult for you to establish that you can meet established tutoring standards.